Zywave/booster/src/_areas/design-system/components/cards.md

 ---
 # Usage

-Cards are highly flexible foundational building blocks used as a container for a variety of content.
 Cards group similar concepts together making scanning content easier and faster.
 Elements within a card are standard and organized so the user can quickly find actionable information.
-Follow the rule: 'one card, one concept', meaning each card should focus on only one feature or bit of information.
+Follow the rule: 'one card, one concept', meaning each card should focus on only one feature or a bit of information.

 Cards are an excellent choice for:

 * Dashboards or for pages that display a variety of content types at the same time on the same page.
 * Displaying data visualizations & metrics

-# Table of Contents

-* Card basics
-* Anatomy
-* Sizing & layout
-* Headlines
-* Actions
-* Cards with Tabs
-* Cards with Tables
-* Cards with carousels
-* Loading content
-* Responsive behavior
-* Media cards

 # Card basics